Chapter 18.85

 The commission shall approve the application and issue a certificate of appropriateness if it finds that the proposed material change(s) in the appearance would not have a substantial adverse effect on the aesthetic, cultural, historic, or architectural significance and value of the historic property or the historic district.
 In making this determination, the commission shall consider, in addition to any other pertinent factors, the following criteria for each of the following acts:

 (a) Reconstruction, Alteration, New Construction, or Renovation.
-The commission shall issue certificates of appropriateness for the above proposed actions if those actions conform in design, scale, building material, setback and landscaping and to the Secretary of Interior’s Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings, a copy of which is attached hereto as an appendix and hereby incorporated by reference.
+The commission shall issue certificates of appropriateness for the above proposed actions if those actions conform in design, scale, building material, setback and landscaping and to the Secretary of the Interior’s Standards and Guidelines for the Treatment of Historic Properties and the Staunton Historic District Design Guidelines.

 (b) Relocation Criteria.
 A decision by the commission approving or denying a certificate of appropriateness for the relocation of a building, structure, or object shall be guided by: